 A virtual visit allows you to connect with one of our doctors in real time using video through your computer, smartphone or tablet.
 Every visit is unique, and some visits need to happen in person—your child’s doctor will help decide if your child can be seen virtually.
 Talk to our schedulers about setting up a virtual visit for your child.

-Expert orthopedic care for kids and teens from anywhere
+Specialized orthopedic care for kids and teens from anywhere

 Our team is now offering virtual visits to make appointments easier.
 Talk to our schedulers about whether a virtual visit is right for your child.